Peer Reviewed Journals

 Bayne, S. & Gallagher, M. (2020 Forthcoming).
 Near Future Teaching.
 Policy Futures in Education.

-Gallagher, M. & Breines, M. (2020 In Press).
+Gallagher, M. & Breines, M. (2020).
 Surfacing knowledge mobilities in higher education: Reconfiguring the teacher function through automation.
 Learning, Media, and Technology.

-Breines, M. & Gallagher, M. (2020 In Review).
+Breines, M. & Gallagher, M. (2020).
 A return to Teacherbot: Rethinking the development of educational technology at the University of Edinburgh.
+Teaching in Higher Education.

-Gallagher, M.; Breines, M. & Blaney, M. (2020 In Review).
+Gallagher, M.; Breines, M. & Blaney, M. (2020).
 Transparency, (in)visibility, and hidden curricula: surfacing critical pedagogy through contentious edtech.
+Postdigital Science and Education.

 Gallagher, M. & Knox, J. (2019).
 Global Technologies, Local Practices.
 Learning, Media and Technology.
 44(3): 225-234.